scriptori/sas-spring-security/README.md

 # SAS Spring Security Web Application
 ### Project Overview
-The SAS Spring Security Web Application is a Java-based web application designed for account management and authentication.<br>
+The SAS Spring Security Web Application is a Java-based account management and authentication web application.<br>
-It employs Spring Framework technologies including Spring MVC, Spring Security, and is deployed as a JAR file suitable for any Java EE web container.
+It employs Spring Framework technologies, including Spring MVC and Spring Security, and is deployed as a JAR file suitable for any Java EE web container.

 ### Features
-* **User Authentication**: Login and session management using Spring Security.
+* **User Authentication**: Log in and session management using Spring Security.
 * **Account Management**: Add and manage user accounts.
 * **Database Support**: Store user information in the MySQL database.
 * **Password encryption**: Password hash encoded before persistence.